Residencies in New Orleans

 Application & Selection Process

 • Applications will be reviewed by a jury of artists and arts professionals.
-Selected artists will be notified in the Fall.
+Selected artists will be notified early Fall 2025.

 • For more information or support with the application process, please contact [email protected].